 1. Carson Dellosa Words Flash Cards by Brighter Child – best flash cards for toddlers to learn first words and phonetics

-Even though Brighter Child recommends these cards for toddlers who are at least 4 years old, you can actually use them for 1 to 7-year-olds.
-The pack has a total of 54 cards with “starter” words like apple, ant, ball, leaf, nest, sock and many more.
-Besides, there are images of common animals and objects like fox, bike, button, duck, and banana just to name a few.
-They are pretty colorful as well, you can bet that your little one will have his/her undivided attention on these.
+Even though Brighter Child recommends these cards for toddlers at least 4 years old, you can actually use them for 1 to 7-year-olds.
+The pack has a total of 54 cards with “starter” words like apple, ant, ball, leaf, nest, sock, and many more.
+Besides, there are images of common animals and objects like fox, bike, button, duck, and banana, to name a few.
+They are pretty colorful as well, and you can bet that your little one will have his/her undivided attention on these.

 Quite a good way to keep him/her away from the TV, isn’t it?